soravux/scoop/doc/usage.rst

 .. note::

-    You `must` wrap your code with a test for the __main__ name, otherwise every worker will try to run their own instance of the program.
+    You *must* wrap your code with a test for the __main__ name as show above.
+    Failure to do so will result in every worker trying to run their own instance of the program.
 This ensures that every worker waits for parallelized tasks spawned by the origin worker.

 Submit
 ~~~~~~